DisplayLink Reveals New Details About Wireless VR Solution

 Last week at GDC, DisplayLink was demonstrating the capabilities of its wireless technology in the upcoming HTC Vive Wireless Adapter.
 We stopped by the booth and took a few pictures, but we weren’t able to secure a demo.
-The DisplayLink representative \we spoke to didn’t have much to say about its technology that we didn’t already write about last year, and they didn’t have anything to say about HTC’s adapter that we didn’t already know.
+The DisplayLink representative we spoke to didn’t have much to say about its technology that we didn’t already write about last year, and they didn’t have anything to say about HTC’s adapter that we didn’t already know.

-It’s unfortunate that we couldn’t coordinate a meeting with Andy Davis, DisplayLink’s Marketing Director, as he evidently had a lot more to say.
-In an interview with Tested.com’s Norman Chan, Davis revealed several details about the wireless system that we didn’t know about, including details about a new Intel-developed antenna system.
+However, in an interview with Tested.com’s Norman Chan, Andy Davis, DisplayLink’s Marketing Director, revealed several details about the wireless system, including information about a new Intel-developed antenna system.

 HTC’s Vive Wireless Adapter uses a combination of DisplayLink’s wireless video technology and Intel’s WiGig technology.
 That part isn’t news--we’ve known since Computex last year that these three companies are working together to create a wireless solution.
 However, they haven’t spoken much about the finer details of the system.